QuantEcon/lecture-python-advanced/source/rst/von_neumann_model.rst

 Duality
 =======

-The following two problems are connected by a remarkable dual relationship between the technological and valuation characteristics of the economy:
+Two problems are connected by a remarkable dual relationship between  technological and valuation characteristics of the economy:

-**Definition:** The *technological expansion problem* (TEP) for the economy :math:`(A,B)` is to find a semi-positive :math:`m`-vector :math:`x>0` and a number :math:`\alpha\in\mathbb{R}`, s.t.
+**Definition:** The *technological expansion problem* (TEP) for the economy :math:`(A,B)` is to find a semi-positive :math:`m`-vector :math:`x>0` and a number :math:`\alpha\in\mathbb{R}` that satisfy

 .. math::
   \begin{aligned}